Image via Flickr user Big Ashb

 Look at pot legalization for instance.
 We aren't a country of pot users.
 Only 7.6 percent of American adults use marijuana habitually, but the issue has amassed enough support to bring us to the brink of nationwide legalization.
 This happened thanks to the tiny sliver of Americans who legitimately need it for medicine, in addition to a much larger, passionate group of habitual users who just think it's a fun thing to smoke, and are supported by lobby groups like NORML.

 These are the kinds of passionate people who make weed part of their identity, and they're slowly winning:

 But the surprising power of that 7.6 percent of the population is nothing.
 Last time Gallup ran a poll, the percentage of Americans who owned guns was about 47 percent, or 147 million people.
 And are those 147 million people maybe a little bit ardent?
-Gun-control advocates don't, I think, stop to consider that when gun owners say they love their guns, they really, passionately, deeply love them with a zeal that makes the biggest stoner look—well—apathetic.
+Gun control advocates don't, I think, stop and consider that when gun owners say they love their guns, they really, passionately, deeply love them with a zeal that makes the biggest stoner you know look, well, apathetic.

 Just look at this guy:

 Listen to how he talks about going to the range and firing thousand of bullets.
 Did you notice he said he had made an Excel spreadsheet of all his guns?
 Are we to believe he's personally shot someone with his Sig Sauer with rainbow finish?
 Probably not.
 It's just a pretty thing he really likes having around.